ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Security
 --------

-You can protect your Notebook server with a simple singlepassword by setting the :attr:`NotebookApp.password` configurable.
+You can protect your Notebook server with a simple single password by setting the :attr:`NotebookApp.password` configurable.
 You can prepare a hashed password using the function :func:`IPython.lib.security.passwd`: